 - 1. Temperature Display.
 Shows temperature of the process as the default display.
 Shows set point temperature (i.e. desired temperature) when '' button is pressed. - 2.
 Control Key.
 When pressed, the display shows the set point temperature.
-To decrease or increase the set point, press the Ψ key (3) or \uparrow key (4), while simultaneously pressing the control key.
+To decrease or increase the set point, press the '▼key (3) or '▲key (4), while simultaneously pressing the control key.
 The set point appears as a blinking number in the display. - 3.
 Lowers the set point when '' button (2) is simultaneously pressed. - 4.
 Raises the set point when '' button (2) is simultaneously pressed. - 5.
 Temperature Sensor Input.
-Use the same sensor type as the sensor receptacle installed on the controller (see Section 3.4).
-The plug on the sensor, and the receptacle (5) on the controller must be the same color. - 6.
+Use the same type of sensor probe as the sensor plug installed on the controller (see Section 3.4).
+The correct sensor type will have the same color plug as the receptacle (5) on the front of the controller. - 6.
 Power Outlet.
 Plug only 120 VAC devices into this outlet (see Section 3.2). - 7.
 Controller On/Off switch. - 8.
 Timer Function Knob.
 Multi-function knob that selects timer function (push knob in) and enters the amount of time in the timer (rotate).
 See Section 3.5. - 9.
 Timer Display.
 The timer display always shows the status of the timer circuit (see Section 3.5).
 The display can show "On" meaning that the circuit will allow power to be applied to the heater, "Off", meaning that the circuit will not allow power to be applied to the heater, or it will show a time when power will be applied or removed from the heater depending on the settings in the timer. - 10.
 Timer Status LED's Timer status LED's indicate whether power will be applied or removed from the heater when the time in the timer goes to 0.
 See Section 3.5. - 11.
 Heater Status LED.
-This (small) LED is On when power is being applied to the heater and Off when power is not applied to the heater. - 12.
-Power Reduction Circuit.
+This (small) LED is On when power is being applied to the heater and Off when power is not applied to the heater.

+- 12. Power Reduction Circuit.
 This switch is the interface to J-KEM's patented power control computer that limits the maximum power delivered to the heater.
 See Sections 3.6 and 4.1. - 13.
-USB serial communication port.

-- 3.2 Heater Restrictions.
+Optional serial communications port. - 3.2 Heater Restrictions.
 The controller delivers 10 amps of current at 120 VAC into resistive loads (heating mantles, hot plates, ovens, etc.).
 Use only resistive loads that are safely operated at 120 VAC and require less than 10 amps or damage to the controller and a safety hazard may result. - Only 120vac oil baths should be used with this controller.
 Other voltage oil baths should be operated using J-KEM's Model 410 controller (See Appendix for an application note describing how to use any voltage oil bath with this controller). - Devices other than resistive loads can be used with your controller but certain restrictions apply.